About CGC

 The Chippewa Garden Club is a member of the Cleveland District of the Garden Club of Ohio; the Central Atlantic Region of the State Garden Clubs, Inc., National Garden Clubs, Inc. and Cleveland Botanical Gardens (now Holden Forests and Gardens).

-We generally meet the fourth Tuesday of each month at the Brecksville Human Services Center, Activity Room A, 2 Community Drive, Brecksville, Ohio.
-Please check this site often for updates of meetings, workshops, and community involvement.
+We generally meet the fourth Tuesday of each month at the Brecksville Human Services Center, Gathering Room, 2 Community Drive, Brecksville, Ohio.
+Please check this site often for updates of meetings, workshops and community involvement.

 Our Affiliations: